Marwan-777/Simple-MySQL-DBMS-Simulation-with-bash-shell-scripting/README.md

 # Simple-MySQL-DBMS-Simulation-with-bash-shell-scripting

-📝 This project is a bash script that emulates a MySQL database and includes several functionalities that are essential for managing a database system.

-🔧 The script consists of a main file called main.sh located in the MySQL directory.
-When the user runs this script, the terminal screen will be cleared and the user will be prompted to select a number corresponding to a specific functionality.

-📊 The functionalities included in this project are as follows:
+MySQL Bash Project
+This project is a command-line interface (CLI) simulation of the MySQL database written in Bash scripting language.
+It provides users with a set of functionalities to manage a database system, including creating and deleting databases, creating tables, inserting rows, and selecting data.

+Project Structure
+The project is structured in a directory called MySQL that contains the following files and directories:

+main.sh: the main script that prompts users to select a functionality and runs the corresponding script.
+DB_admins.db: a file that stores a list of admin users, including the default system user oracle.
+DataBases: a directory that stores all the created databases.
+Functionality
-Create Database User
+1. Create Database User
-By default, the system user will be called "oracle", and the script will prompt the user to enter a new admin user.
-If the entered user already exists, an error message will appear.
-Otherwise, the user will be added to a file called DB_admins.db, which contains a list of admin users.
+Users can create a new admin user by running the Create Database User functionality.
+If the user running the script is an admin user, the script will prompt the user to enter a new admin username.
+If the username already exists in the DB_admins.db file, the script will display an error message.
+Otherwise, the new user will be added to the DB_admins.db file.

-Delete Database User
+2. Delete Database User
-Only users in DB_admins.db can run this script.
-The script will display a list of users in DB_admins.db, and the user will be prompted to select one to be deleted.
-The "oracle" user cannot be deleted.
+Only admin users can delete other admin users by running the Delete Database User functionality.
+The script will display a list of all admin users stored in the DB_admins.db file.
+If an admin user is selected, the script will remove the user from the DB_admins.db file.
+The oracle user cannot be deleted.

-Create New Database
+3. Create New Database
-Only users in DB_admins.db can run this script.
-The user will be prompted to enter a new database name.
-A new directory will be created under MySQL/DataBases/YOUR_NEW_DB, and a file called owner.txt will be created, which contains the user name for the user that created the database.
+Admin users can create a new database by running the Create New Database functionality.
+The script will prompt the user to enter a name for the new database.
+The script will then create a new directory with the entered database name under the MySQL/DataBases/ directory.
+A file named owner.txt will be created in this directory, containing the username of the user who created the database.

-Delete an Existing Database
+4. Delete an Existing Database
-Only users in DB_admins.db can run this script.
-The script will display a list of available created databases inside MySQL/DataBases.
-If the database owner is the same as the user who runs the script, the database directory and its contents will be deleted.
+Admin users can delete an existing database by running the Delete an Existing Database functionality.
+The script will display a list of all created databases under the MySQL/DataBases/ directory.
+If the database owner is the same as the user running the script, the script will delete the database directory and its contents.

-Create a New Table Inside a Database
+5. Create a New Table Inside Database
-Only users in DB_admins.db can run this script.
-The script will display a list of available created databases inside MySQL/DataBases.
-If the database owner is the same as the user who runs the script, the user will be prompted to enter a table name and the number of columns needed to be created.
-If the table name does not already exist inside this database, the user will be prompted to enter the column names according to the entered number of columns.
-The final output for this script will create a file named with the entered table name, for example, MySQL/DataBases/EmplyeeDB/employee.table.
+Admin users can create a new table inside a database by running the Create a New Table Inside Database functionality.
+The script will display a list of all created databases under the MySQL/DataBases/ directory.
+If the selected database owner is the same as the user running the script, the script will prompt the user to enter a table name and the number of columns to create.
+If the table name does not already exist in the database, the script will prompt the user to enter the column names according to the entered number of columns.
+The final output for this script will create a file named with the entered table name under the corresponding database directory.

-Insert a New Row in a Table
+6. Insert a New Row in a Table
-Only users in DB_admins.db can run this script.
-The script will display a list of available created databases inside MySQL/DataBases.
-If the selected database owner is the same as the user who runs the script, the user will be prompted to select a table to insert a new row.
-The script will read the table header and prompt the user to enter the required data.
+Admin users can insert a new row in a table by running the Insert a New Row in a Table functionality.
+The script will display a list of all created databases under the MySQL/DataBases/ directory to select a working database.
+If the selected database owner is the same as the user running the script, the script will display a list of all available tables inside the database to select from.
+For the selected table, the script will read the table header and prompt the user to enter the data for the new row.
 The first column must be always unique.

-A bonus functionality is included where the script can read a CSV file and automatically insert the matching header inside the table.
-Select Data from a Table
+7. Select Data from Table
-The script will display a list of available created databases inside MySQL/DataBases.
-The user will be prompted to select a database and a table to display its content.
-The user will have two options:
-Display the content of the selected table by using the cat command, or Search inside the table for a specific string and display the rows that contain this string.
+Users can